Tips and Traps When Negotiating Real Estate: Pushing the Time Line

 Sondra and Dana cheered.
 Then Madeline said, “They made a few changes and I’ll be right over to have you sign them.”
 “What changes?” asked Dana.
 “Very little,” Madeline said.
 “I’ll explain them when I get there,” and she hung up.

-READ: Tips and Traps When Negotiating Real Estate: Only Work on Issues That Can Be Resolved
+READ: Tips and Traps When Negotiating Real Estate: How to Bargain for Personal Property

 By 7:00, Madeline was there.
 The sellers had added two new conditions to the sales agreement.
 The first was that they had raised the price by $5,000.
 The second was that they gave Sondra and Dana a maximum of 30 days to find a buyer for their existing home.